Online Therapy: thinking critically about our clinical work

 How do we maintain a practice of psychological depth and consistency while at the same time being responsive to the changing environment in a creatively adaptable way?

 Stillpoint Spaces was founded on the idea of re-imagining psychotherapy and psychoanalysis for the 21st century.
 In order to acknowledge the demand of individuals to see their counsellors no matter where in the world they are, we have developed a safe and encrypted digital practice management tool and directory to make that possible.

 Soon after this tool was established in 2013 we conducted research on the experiences of psychotherapists working across it.
 We now have many years of experience working in this manner and thinking about it critically.
 The knowledge and experience we gained in this research project are helping now in the present moment, when we are all asked to maintain physical distancing and work remotely.

 Join us for this online event where Dr. Aaron Balick, who facilitated the original research, will speak about the complexities, challenges, and opportunities of seeing clients online.
-Rather than a seminar, this will be a facilitated discussion where Aaron will draw on findings from his research, and his and others’ experiences using MyStillpoint, followed by a conversation with Christina Sümmerer, a psychotherapist who has continue practicing using Stillpoint Spaces’ digital clinical management tool.
+Rather than a seminar, this will be a facilitated discussion where Aaron will draw on findings from his research, and his and others’ experiences using MyStillpoint, followed by a conversation with Christina Sümmerer, psychologist and psychotherapist.

 We will send out details for how to join the webinar on the day.

 About the presenters